Clare86/panelapp/README.md

 ## Using the Script

 1. Download or clone the repo, not just the tsv.py file, to get the needed folder structure.
+The panels and genes folders along with the contents of the genes folder are necessary.

 2. Place all panels you want to convert in the panels folder.